MrCheatak/FEBID_py/README.md

 ## Usage:

-The entry point is the source/start.py file.
+If using an IDE like PyCharm the entry point is the source/start.py file.
+Alternatively, it can be run from the console with `python -m febid` once installed.

-1. The simulation setup is done via the control pannel, that is shown after running the start.py with start_n.
+1. The simulation setup is done via the control pannel.
 2. Define simulation volume by specifying a prepared .vtk file or create an empty volume from parameters or automatically, if you intend to print from a stream-file.
 3. Create a printing path from a number of simple shapes or load a more complex path from a stream-file.